Hammarn/1MB335/Lab3.md

 You now have a *cox1* oriented genome!

-**Question 14.** What is the position (in base pairs) of the first nucleotide of the start codon in your study species? (before you oriented it) You can validate your answer by finding it on NCBI the page of the mitochondria of your study species.
+**Question 14.** What is the position (in base pairs) of the first nucleotide of the start codon in your study species? (before you oriented it) You can validate your answer by finding it on NCBI on the page of the mitochondria of your study species.

 ---
 ## Report: